Skip to main content

 Parasites

-• Heartworms are blood-borne parasites that reside in the heart or adjacent large blood vessels of infected animals.
-There is no drug approved for treating heartworms in cats and surgical removal is generally the best option.
-Veterinarians now strongly recommend that all cats receive year-round monthly heartworm preventative in areas where mosquitoes are active all year round.
-Cats that live in colder areas, where mosquitoes are seasonal, should be given monthly preventives for at least six months of the year.
+• There is no drug approved for treating heartworms in cats and surgical removal is generally the best option.
+Veterinarians now strongly recommend that all cats receive heartworm preventative.

 • Heartworm disease is a serious and potentially fatal disease.
-It is caused by a blood-borne parasite known as Dirofilaria immitis.
-Adult heartworms may live for five to seven years and, during this time, the female produces millions of offspring called microfilaria.
+Adult heartworms may live for 5 to 7 years and produce millions of offspring called microfilaria.
 You can prevent your dog from getting heartworms by using a heartworm preventive.

-• Heartworm disease is serious and potentially life-threatening to dogs.
-Treatment involves several components to combat potential bacterial infection, kill the heartworm larvae (microfilaria), kill the adult heartworms, and then test to confirm successful treatment.
+• Heartworm treatment involves several components to combat potential bacterial infection, kill heartworm larvae (microfilaria), kill adult heartworms, and then test to confirm successful treatment.
 Complete rest for a dog undergoing treatment is essential.
-The prognosis for dogs after heartworm treatment is generally good if the pet owner follows all veterinary recommendations closely.

 • Hepatozoonosis in dogs is caused by ingestion of one of two organisms: H. americanum and H. canis.
 Both parasites are more common in the southern United States.
 The clinical sign and treatments for dogs with hepatozoonosis differ depending on the parasite species causing the infection.
 In either case, with appropriate treatment, the prognosis is generally good.